-Open the box of any new phone these days and you’ll find a pair of freebie earphones inside.
-For some people, that might make the idea of shelling out for a different pair seem pointless, but upgrading your in-ears is a small upgrade that can work wonders for your music.
+Open the box of any new phone these days and you’ll find a pair of freebie in-ear headphones inside.
+For some people, that might make the idea of shelling out for a different pair seem pointless, but upgrading to a pair of the best headphones is a small upgrade that can work wonders for your music.

-But why stick with in-ears when a larger pair of over-ear cans would surely offer deeper bass, higher volume and a more spacious sound?
+But why stick with in-ears when a larger pair of the best over-ear headphones would surely offer deeper bass, higher volume and a more spacious sound?
 Because, as usual, bigger doesn’t necessarily mean better.